phone icon in white color

 1. Swear by fiber in your diet

 Piles is most common in people who do not consume enough fiber in their regular diet.
-To prevent piles, one of the easiest and natural ways is to stock up your diet with fiber-rich food.
+To prevent piles, one of the easiest and most natural ways is to stock up your diet with fiber-rich food.
 If you want to keep piles at bay, it is crucial to eat at least 25-30 grams of fiber per day.
 Some foods rich in fiber are:

 – Whole grains, oatmeal, and brown rice